PlanTL-GOB-ES/SPACCC_SPLIT/README.md

 <pre>
 script/
   Script to convert FreeLing3.1 tabular output format into BRAT standoff format.
 </pre>

+This script is the same for `SPACCC_POS`, `SPACCC_SPLIT` and `SPACCC_TOKEN`, with the exception of minor changes in the documentation.

 In Zenodo:

 <pre>
 corpus/
 	Original, development, validation and automatically annotated corpus, both in tabular format and BRAT standoff format.

 guidelines/
 	Annotation guidelines.

 IAA/
 	Inter-annotator agreement report, along with the data and the scripts used to calculate it.
 </pre>